mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Pix payments

 By default, Pix payments expire in 24 hours.
-You can change this field  `date_of_expiration` ewhen creating the payment.
+You can change this field `date_of_expiration` when creating the payment.
 The set date should be between 1 and 30 days from issue date.

 [[[
 ```php